-Late Fees, Holds, & Refunds on Accounts
+Late Fees, Holds, & Refunds

-Tuition balance must be paid by 5 pm on the published due date or student will not be permitted to attend classes.
-In addition to a student accounts hold, accounts with a past due balance will be subject to a monthly late payment fee as noted below and on the Student Account Services website at www.rollins.edu/sas.
+Tuition balance must be paid by 5pm on the published due date or students will not be permitted to attend classes.
+In addition to a student's account placed on hold, accounts with a past due balance will be subject to a monthly late payment fee as noted below and on the Student Account Services website at www.rollins.edu/sas.